Sean-93/newmarquee/readme.md

 ### Without Shadow DOM Element

-- Make sure to include this CSS if you are not using the Shadow-DOM <new-marquee> element:
+- Make sure to include this CSS if you are not using the Shadow-DOM 'new-marquee' element:

     ```
         .new-marquee-container {